erikvullings/mithril-ui-form/packages/mithril-ui-form/README.md

 ## TODO

+- Split a long form into parts by adding section type
+- repeat: true, min: 2, max: 5, should limit the number of repeats to 5 and require a minimum of 2.
 - Add pre-sets, overriding existing values.
 - Add support for getting the value of an option based on id.
+E.g. extract all options to a new object (key is the id of the field, value is the list of options), so we can resolve their values easily later.
 - Create a handlebars-like component: put in a template and an object, and render HTML
 - Use this tool to create your own form schemas.
 E.g. a two-column layout, where you define your schema in the left column, and see the results in the right column.

+## Remarks about the LLF

+- Start with the event description
+- End with editors and sources

 ## Process